Azure/fta-customerfacingapps/ecommerce/articles/README.md

   * For the **Application claims**, select at least `Display Name`, `Email Addresses` and `User's Object ID`
   * After the policy is created, copy its full name to Notepad (including the `B2C_1_` prefix that is automatically appended)
 * Navigate to the App Service for the Web App and open the **Application settings** blade
-  * Under **App settings**, add the following new configuration settings from the values in Notepad:
+  * Under **Application settings**, add the following new configuration settings from the values in Notepad:

 Name | Value
 ---- | -----